WithSecureLabs/Kanvas/README.md

 - 📌**Attack Chain Visualization**: Visualizes lateral movement for quick review of the adversary’s attack path.
 The re-draw options help display the diagram in multiple ways.
 - 📌**Incident Timeline**: The incident timeline is presented in chronological order, helping investigators quickly understand the sequence and timing of the overall incident.
+- 📌**MITRE Flow Builder**: Lets you visualize & share sequences of adversary actions.
+You can populate flows with attacker TTP, then link them to map the sequence of techniques seen during an incident..
-- **Export for Reporting**: The lateral movement and timeline visualizations can be exported as image files or CSV, allowing direct use in presentations or investigation reports.
+- **Export for Reporting**: The lateral movement & timeline visualizations can be exported as image files or CSV, allowing direct use in presentations or investigation reports.

 >[!TIP]
 > Ensure the following column names exist and match exactly if you're using your own spreadsheet.